Home > Revelation 6: A Preterist Commentary

 All the stars in the sky will be dissolved and the heavens rolled up like a scroll; all the starry host will fall like withered leaves from the vine, like shriveled figs from the fig tree.
 My sword has drunk its fill in the heavens; see, it descends in judgment on Edom, the people I have totally destroyed.

 Notice how similar the heavenly imagery surrounding the destruction of Babylon, Egypt and Edom is to the destruction of heaven and earth at the Roman conquest of Jerusalem in A.D.
 70 predicted in Revelation 6:12-14.
 In Revelation 6:12-13, John foresees the shaking of heaven and earth also seen at the fall of Babylon in 539 B.C. according to Isaiah 13:13.
-In Revelation 6:14 the sky recedes like a scroll and the stars of heaven fall to the earth as it had in Isaiah 34:4 at the destruction of Edom around 500 B.C.
+In Revelation 6:14 the sky recedes like a scroll and the stars of heaven fall to the earth as it had in Isaiah 34:4 at the destruction of Edom in the sixth century B.C.
 As has been abundantly shown above, whenever a nation was subjugated or conquered by another, the Bible often poetically portrays this conquest as the destruction of heaven and earth itself.

 Revelation 6:12 Commentary: The Earthquake of v.
 12 that hit Jerusalem in A.D.
 68